giesselmann/nanopype/docs/installation/src.md

 There are some common errors that could arise during the installation process.
 If you encounter one of the following error messages, please consider the respective solution attempts.

 **not a supported wheel on this platform**
-:   Nanopype requires at least python3.4 (The Docker image uses python3.6).
+:   Nanopype requires at least python3.6.
 If you install additional packages (e.g. albacore) from python wheels, make sure the downloaded binary packages matches the local python version.

 **terminated by signal 4**
 :   Nanopype is mostly compiling integrated tools from source.
 In heterogeneous cluster environments this can lead to errors if the compilation takes place on a machine supporting modern vector instructions (SSE, AVX, etc.) but execution also uses less recent computers.
 The error message *terminated by signal 4* indicates an instruction in the software not supported by the underlying hardware.
 Please re-compile and install the tools from a machine with a common subset of vector instructions in this case.